Ahead of Juneteenth, Hauppauge church to dedicate military headstones for 3 veterans who were 'never recognized'

 "Juneteenth Day celebrates the freedom and the goal of freedom for all Americans," Vermaelen said.
 It "is really the celebration of the end of an evil institution, the stain that marked the United States for its first 100 years as a country."

-Vermaelen said reenactor volunteers will present an honor volley at the cemetery and several other organizations have been invited to the Saturday ceremony.
+Vermaelen said reenactors will present an honor volley at Saturday's ceremony at the cemetery, and that several other organizations have been invited to the event.

 “It will be a nice tribute to three veterans who have gone for almost over 100 years, really 100 years, without being recognized,” he added.
 “The public should know that these men are here.”